Select, Label, and Mix: Learning Discriminative Invariant Feature Representations for Partial Domain Adaptation: Methodology

-\textbf{Select Module.} This module aims to identify and get rid of the outlier class samples in the source domain to minimize negative transfer in partial domain adaptation.
-Instead of using different heuristically designed criteria for weighting source samples, we develop a novel selector network $\mathcal{H}$, that takes images from the source domain as input and decides the relevant source samples to align with the target samples.
-Specifically, the selector network $\mathcal{H}$ performs robust selection by providing a discrete output of either a 0 (discard) or 1 (select) for each source sample, \textit{i.e.}, $\mathcal{H}: \mathcal{D}_{source}\!\rightarrow\!\{0, 1\}$.
-However, the fact that the decision policy is discrete makes the network non-differentiable and therefore difficult to optimize via standard backpropagation.
-To resolve the non-differentiability and enable gradient descent optimization for the selector, we adopt Gumbel-Softmax distribution~\cite{jang2016categorical, maddison2016concrete} that uses the Gumbel-Max trick with softmax as a continuous relaxation to $arg max$.
-For a binary decision space, as in our case (select or discard), the formulation is as follows:
+This module stands in the core of our framework with an aim to get rid of the outlier source samples in the source domain in order to minimize negative transfer in partial domain adaptation.
+Instead of using different heuristically designed criteria for weighting source samples, we develop a novel selector network $\mathcal{H}$, that takes images from the source domain as input and makes instance-level binary predictions to obtain \textit{relevant} source samples for adaptation, as shown in Figure~\ref{fig:gumbel_softmax}.
+Specifically, the selector network $\mathcal{H}$ performs robust selection by providing a discrete binary output of either a 0 (\textit{discard}) or 1 (\textit{select}) for each source sample, \textit{i.e.}, $\mathcal{H}: \mathcal{D}_{source}\!\rightarrow\!\{0, 1\}$.
+We leverage Gumbel-Softmax operation to design the learning protocol of the selector network, as described next.
+Given the selection, we forward only the selected samples to the successive modules.